 Now that the Jack from Asso Coffee is here, you'll never use a tamper again.
-So what exactly is the Jack, you might be asking yourself.
-The Jack is a distribution and tamping tool that's shaping up to be an essential piece for any serious espresso setup, with the potential to entirely replace your tamper.
-In this post, we'll be getting into what an espresso tamper is, the details to show you what the Jack does and what it can offer your setup at home.
+So what exactly is the Jack?
+The Jack is a distribution and tamping tool that's shaping up to be an essential piece for any serious espresso setup, with the potential to entirely replace your tamper — and now coming in real wood.
+In this post, we'll be getting into what an espresso tamper is, the details to show you what the Jack does, and what it can offer your setup at home.

 An espresso tamper, also known as a coffee tamper, is a small tool that applies an appropriate amount of pressure to your coffee grounds while in the portafilter.
 The tamper compacts your coffee grounds into a puck so that when you pull your shot, the water pressure builds up and creates a thick, smooth and crema-rich shot of espresso.